 The tax declaration form is divided into different parts and it’s difficult to understand it without the proper knowledge of the German language.
 The most difficult thing is where to write the study expenses.
 You have to write different information on different points.

 If you can understand then properly write all the details in the form.
 If you cannot understand the whole form then only write your personal information with your tax ID, bank details.
-Sign the form and submit at reception.
-Then the Finance department will automatically calculate an average amount of study costs and add it in your income tax amount.
+Sign the form and submit it at reception.
+Then the Finance department will automatically calculate an average amount of study costs and add it to your income tax amount.
 Most of the students file the tax returns like this and get tax amounts plus an average amount of study costs.

 If you want to go into detail and claim all the study costs then better to use other online tax declaration websites as mentioned above.
 These websites offer tax declaration Forms in the English language and then automatically change them into the German language.
 They charge a fee for this service.
 You can easily claim your tuition fees, mobile and computer expenses on these websites.